 - Press the Windows key+X on your keyboard and select Device Manager.

 - Look for any driver listed with yellow triangle mark,

-- Right-click and select uninstall, download the latest driver from manufacture site and install.
+- Right-click and select uninstall, download the latest driver from the manufacture site and install.

 - Also, Look for Display Adapters, and then click on the arrow beside it.